Confusion at JFK as Korean Air nut incident broke

 “Oh, so he’s been told to get off?” the official asked in Korean, according to recordings on an air traffic broadcast website.

-Heather Cho, 40, the daughter of the airline’s chairman and until this week vice president in charge of the carrier’s in-flight service, has since apologized.
+Heather Cho, 40, the daughter of the airline’s chairman and until this week vice president in charge of the carrier’s in-flight service, has since apologised.

 The incident, which is being investigated by South Korean transportation authorities, provoked anger and mockery and led to her resignation.